 Language.
 True to their word, Pixar does have some language.
-It’s one word that I WOULD expect in such a film.
+There’s one word that I WOULD expect in such a film.
 H-E-double-hockey sticks is said numerous times in a row in one small scene of the film (I counted 20+), out of the mouths of children.
 While used in correct connotation, this certain scene had immediate effect on my 7-year old girl, who took to parroting what she saw on screen over and over.
 (This resulted in a “good” parenting moment, and a facepalm.)
 Be warned for those who consider this term a swear word.

 While certainly not of the Incredibles 2 level of swear words, Pixar does take liberty to use H-E-double-hockey sticks as a punchline moment.
 One that can obviously have a lasting effect on little ones.
 There’s also one use of the word “crap.”
 More importantly, there are some demeaning non-language terms used including “idiot” and “imbecile” used to describe one of the characters.
 The use of the word “stupid” is also repeated twice, but no other language to report.

 What age rating is recommended to watch Pixar Soul?

 Is Soul safe for kids?
 1 hour and 40 minutes of heavy life stuff.
 While rated PG, Pixar’s Soul is a different kind of Pixar film.
 Not quite as attention holding as Inside Out, not karaoke singing worthy as Coco, or adventure seeking as Up, it’s the most adult-like Pixar film I have ever watched.
 And I think that plays a huge part in the age recommendation.

 What Pixar Soul movie age rating do I recommend for kids?
 I would think that older children, about 9-10 years old would appreciate this film more than younger kids, especially wiggle worm toddlers.
 While the animated visuals can hold kids’ attention spans for awhile, about 60 minutes in is when my 7-year old daughter asked me if “the movie is over yet?”